 September 25, 2025

-Running a restaurant means balancing food quality, customer satisfaction, and operational costs.
-One significant cost that can eat into your margins is the service fee Uber Eats charges for orders placed on its platform.
+Running a restaurant means closely managing costs to protect your profit margins.
+One expense that can significantly reduce per-order revenue is the commission and service fees Uber Eats charges for orders placed through its platform.

-In this blog, we’ll explain the Uber Eats service fee structure, how the platform works, and its impact on your revenue.
-We’ll also compare Uber Eats' marketplace and direct-order options to help you better manage costs.
+In this blog, we’ll break down the Uber Eats fee structure, explain how the platform works for restaurants, and show how these charges affect your revenue.
+We’ll also compare Uber Eats’ marketplace orders with direct ordering options to help you keep more of each sale.

 Now that we’ve covered the basics of Uber Eats, it’s time to go over the costs that come into play whenever a customer orders through the app.

-To make it clearer, we’ll use a $50 order example to show how the charges are divided between you and the customer.
-Use this as a quick reference when comparing marketplace orders to orders made on your own site.
+To better understand the real cost, let’s use a $50 order example to show how fees are divided between your restaurant and the customer.
+This example can serve as a quick reference when comparing Uber Eats marketplace orders with orders placed directly on your own website.

-Uber displays dynamic delivery and service fees based on location, time, order size, and whether the merchant uses Uber delivery or self-delivery.
-Final costs are shown at checkout.
+Uber Eats uses dynamic pricing, so delivery and service fees may change depending on location, order size, time of day, and whether the restaurant uses Uber’s delivery network or self-delivery.
+The final amount is always shown to customers at checkout.

 Now, let’s look at how Uber Eats plans and fees work for your restaurant.